 Most of the forms related to the Gambling Control Division’s broad licensing and permitting responsibilities are available on the Gambling and Liquor Forms page (with the exception of new Card Dealer License applications – see process below).
-Many applications and permits can now be applied for online through Taxpayer Access Point (TAP) by visiting https://tap.dor.mt.gov.
+Many applications and permits can now be applied for online through TAP by visiting https://tap.dor.mt.gov.

 Montana law requires anyone dealing cards in a live card game of panguingue or poker to have a card dealer’s license.
 The license must be renewed annually on the dealer’s birthday.
 Click here to renew online.